 - Apple Barrel Harvest Orange

 This combination reminds me of the rich colors of jewels, and creates a striking and dramatic combination.
 This would work well on projects that are a big focal point.
 Here’s the Rich Jewels paints:

-Soft and subtle, this is the combination of colors I used for this project.
+Soft and subtle, this is the combination of colors I used for a DIY Wood Pillar Stand.
 You can use the same combination of colors on any project and depending on how you blend, or the amounts you use of each color, you can get a subtly different look.
 Dusky Evening colors are:

 - Folk Art Teddy Bear Tan